 |3% down payment minimum||3.5% down payment minimum|

-|620 credit score minimum||580 credit score minimum (500 with 10% down)|
+|620 credit score minimum||580 credit score minimum with 3.5% down (500 credit score minimum with 10% down)|

-|43% DTI maximum (up to 50% in some cases)||50% DTI maximum|
+|43% DTI maximum (in most cases)||50% DTI maximum|

 Conventional loan rates

-The best way to qualify for a conventional loan is to have your income and assets in order and your credit score in shape.
-If you can make a down payment, show adequate income to meet your obligations and have a qualifying credit score, you’re likely to be able to get a loan.
+The best way to qualify for a conventional loan is to have your credit, income and assets in order.
+Keep in mind that while some lenders are willing to be flexible, you usually need to compensate for a deficiency in one area when qualifying for a conventional loan.
+For example, if you have a lower credit score, you usually need a bigger down payment and higher income.
+Overall, if you can make a down payment, show adequate income and have a qualifying credit score, you’re likely to be able to get a loan.

 - 5 types of mortgage loans for homebuyers